metosin/reitit/README.md

                      (handler request #(respond (coerce-response coercers request %)) raise)))))))}))
 ```

-The `:gen` -version is both much easier to understand but also 2-4x faster on basic perf tests.
+The `:gen` -version has 50% less code, is easier to reason about and is 2-4x faster on basic perf tests.

 ## Merging route-trees